-Martin Seligman at the University of Pennsylvania has studied this phenomenon more than anyone else has, and he’s found that success in life is driven by one critical distinction—whether you believe that your failures are produced by personal deficits beyond your control or that they are mistakes you can fix with effort.
+Furthermore, Martin Seligman at the University of Pennsylvania has conducted extensive studies on this phenomenon and discovered that the challenges successful people overcome are fueled by one critical distinction—whether you believe that your failures stem from personal deficits beyond your control or are mistakes you can amend with effort.

-Success isn’t the only thing determined by your mindset.
+Success isn’t the only thing we determine by our mindset.
 Seligman has found much higher rates of depression in people who attribute their failures to personal deficits.
 Optimists fare better; they treat failure as learning experiences and believe they can do better in the future.

 This success mindset requires emotional intelligence (EQ), and it’s no wonder that, among the million-plus people that TalentSmartEQ has tested, 90% of top performers have high EQs.

 Maintaining the success mindset isn’t easy.
 There are seven things, in particular, that tend to shatter it.
 These challenges drag people down because they appear to be barriers that cannot be overcome.
-Not so for successful people, as these seven challenges never hold them back.
+However, these barriers are challenges successful people overcome, as they don’t let challenges hold them back.